corda/corda-solutions/bn-apps/memberships-management/README.md

 * Participation in multiple business networks by a single node.

 BNMS provides the following API extension points:
 * Custom membership metadata.
 Nodes can associate a custom metadata with their memberships.
 The metadata might contain such fields as role, address, displayed name, email and etc. The metadata can be different for different business networks.
 It can be even represented with different classes.
 Associated metadata gets distributed to other Business Network members as a part of general membership distribution mechanism.
-* Custom *Membership Contract* implementations.
-BNOs can extend from `MembershipContract` and add their custom verification logic (for example to verify their custom metadata evolution).
 * Automatic acceptance of memberships requests.
 BNOs can implement a custom verification code that would be run against the incoming membership requests to determine whether they are eligible for auto-activation.
 Auto-activated members will be able to start transacting straight-away (otherwise a separate Activation step is required).
+* Custom membership metadata verification.
+Custom verifications can be implemented via overriding `RequestedMembershipFlow` and `AmendMembershipMetadataFlow` responders.

 Please see the [design doc](./design/design.md) for more information about technical design considerations.